Babyhamsta/Aimmy/README.md

 <div align="center">

+> [!IMPORTANT]
-[PLEASE NOTE] [2023/12/08]: The latest update [v1.4.1] has made some efforts to improve undetection, if you suffer from any detection issues, please contact the Aimmy discord server.
+> The latest update [v1.4.1] has made some efforts to improve undetection, if you suffer from any detection issues, please contact the Aimmy discord server.

-Thank You

-<3 N4ri

   <p>
     <a href="https://github.com/Babyhamsta/Aimmy/releases" target="_blank">